kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 *Mitigation:* use revision-specific PodGroups and retain the old inline policy until the old replica is removed.

-**Phase-1 lowering must not redefine composite counts.** A CPG Gang counts child groups, while a PodGroup Gang counts pods.
+**Flat lowering must not redefine composite counts.** A CPG Gang counts child groups, while a PodGroup Gang counts pods.

-*Mitigation:* Phase 1 accepts an empty composite Gang as intent but rejects an explicit `minGroupCount`; LWS computes the flat leaf `minCount` from its own structure.
-Phase 2 passes the original composite type directly to `workloadbuilder`.
+*Mitigation:* a flat shape accepts an empty composite Gang as intent but rejects an explicit `minGroupCount`; LWS computes the flat leaf `minCount` from its own structure.
+A multi-level shape converts the LWS-owned composite policy to the upstream composite type without lowering it.

 ### Examples